16 Mostly Free Things to do in Hervey Bay & the Fraser Coast

 Hervey Bay whale watching tours

-As the “whale watching capital of Australia”, there is a multitude of tours operating in Hervey Bay during whale season from July to November.
-There are half-day, three-quarter and full-day whale watching cruises departing from Whale Bay Marina.
+As the “whale watching capital of Australia”, there are a multitude of tours operating in Hervey Bay during whale season from July to November.
+There are half-day, and full-day whale watching cruises departing from Whale Bay Marina.

 The Hervey Bay Dive Centre and Tasman Venture also offer the opportunity to swim with whales, conditions permitting.